 Cube: Little Women is on today at 4 on TCM.
 The June Allyson as Jo version.

-Kathy: I liked that one, but I like the earlier one better, wi
+Kathy: I liked that one, but I like the earlier one better, with Katharine Hepburn as Jo.

 Cube: The Winona Ryder version got on my nerves.
 Oddly enough from me, I thought it took too much of a feminist slant which skewed the story line.